-The Great Migration in Kenya’s Masai Mara is an all year round event, where over 1.5 million wildebeest upon thousands of zebra and other grazers mark their long legendary journey of over 1,800 miles in a large round trek from the drier lands in Tanzania, heading towards the north to Kenya’s Masai Mara in search for lush grass to graze.
+Masai Mara National is home to exceptional wildlife and is one of the most famous African safari destinations in Kenya.
+The Reserve hosts the Great Wildebeest Migration, the second-largest unaltered terrestrial mammal migration on earth.
+The Great Migration in Kenya’s Masai Mara is an all-year-round event, where over 1.5 million wildebeest upon thousands of zebra and other grazers mark their long legendary journey of over 1,800 miles in a large round trek from the drier lands in Tanzania, heading towards the north to Kenya’s Masai Mara in search for lush grass to graze.

+When does the migration start? – The Great migration occurs all year round and since it is dictated by the spatial distribution of rainfall, at the different months of the year migration can be seen at different sites.
 The exact dates when the Great Migration commences are not well known however, the first groups of grazer mammals start arriving to gather at the northern edge of Serengeti National Park in Tanzania and the large numbers gather here for days without crossing the Mara River.

 The migration starts in July and ends in late September, however it is difficult to predict the real date when the movement starts.
 If your question is “which is the best month to Visit Masai Mara?”.
 In our opinion, the best time to visit Masai Mara and have great opportunity to see the migration with animals in large numbers gathering and crossing the bloodthirsty river with fast-flowing water and infested with crocodiles, and many predators like lions, hyenas, and leopard in a long wait to catch their prey is mid-July to late August.

 Birds, Wildlife And Animals in Masai Mara National Reserve